 Output LED Indicators: System shall include visual indicator LEDs which indicate: system activation, primary output (A), and secondary output (B) status.

-System shall support activation from standard contact-closure type push-buttons, push-buttons with audio message capability, and passive pedestrian sensors.
+System shall support activation from standard contact-closure type push-buttons and push-buttons with audio message capability.

 System shall provide a field selectable option to allow an activation call to be ignored, or be used to reset the cycle during an ongoing crossing cycle.